 As a Green Wedge Shire, Nillumbik's communities and ecosystems face multiple threats as a result of climate change.
 A large proportion of the shire already experiences high bushfire risk.
 In recognition, Council have declared a Climate Emergency, and commits to a climate emergency response, and will proactively integrate climate change mitigation and adaptation into all Council actions.
+(Nillumbik Shire Council Climate Action Plan 2022 - 2032, page 4).

-Nillumbik has an estimated population of 65,369 people Nillumbik Shire Council, 2021).
+Nillumbik has an estimated population of 61,273 65,369 people (Australian Bureau of Statistics, 2016 Nillumbik Shire Council, 2021).
 This is not expected to increase substantially; however, an overall ageing of the population is expected.
 The greatest proportion of people aged over 70 years live in Eltham Central, Wattle Glen and Eltham South.

 Much of Nillumbik is rural and is used for a combination of agriculture, rural living and conservation purposes.
-Within the rural areas are several and smaller rural communities.
+Within these the rural areas are the several townships of Panton Hill and St Andrews and the much smaller rural communities of Arthurs Creek, Christmas Hills, Cottles Bridge, Doreen, Kangaroo Ground, Nutfield, Smiths Gully, Strathewen and Watsons Creek.
 The population, however, is concentrated in the established urban areas of Diamond Creek, Eltham, Plenty, Research, Wattle Glen, Hurstbridge and parts of Greensborough.
 Low-density residential development effectively forms a buffer to rural areas.
 Each settlement area comprises their own identity and heritage.